Estimation of Local Average Treatment Effect by Data Combination: Problem Setting

 Theorem \ref{th:identify} also suggests the usefulness of the 1E2RD.
 We can simplify (\ref{eq:ident}) when we implement the 1E2RD under \emph{one-sided noncompliance}, where individuals assigned to the control group never receive treatment, but they have a choice if assigned to the treatment group. \begin{corollary} Assume $P(Z^{(0)}=1|\bm{X})=0$ (1E2RD) and $P(D_0=1|\bm{X})=0$ (one-sided noncompliance) in addition to Assumption \ref{as:regime} and \ref{as:standard}.
 Then, $E[Y^{(0)}|\bm{X}]=E[Y_0|\bm{X}]$ and

 \end{corollary} This corollary shows that we can reduce the number of necessary datasets in the 1E2RD under one-sided noncompliance.
 This fact not only facilitates the data collection, but also benefits the estimation since the denominator is now just a propensity score, thus estimable accurately by, for example, the Positive-Unlabeled (PU) learning \cite{elkannoto2008,duPlessis2014,duPlessis2015,Kiryo2017-pz} with the logistic loss.
-Although the one-sided noncompliance assumption seems too restrictive and impractical at first glance, RCTs in practice often fall into this class for the following two reasons.
-The first reason is that there would be individuals who do not follow the assignment when they must take some voluntary action to receive treatment.
-Second, it is easy to deny access to treatment for those in the control group in many RCT designs.

 Although one-sided noncompliance is often associated with RCTs, some observational studies also fit with the framework \cite{Frolich2013-sk,Kennedy2020-wz}.
-In the case of one-sided noncompliance, we can consider our problem as the estimation of the average treatment effect on the treated (ATT) since LATE is equal to ATT under one-sided noncompliance and the other standard assumptions \cite{Frolich2013-sk,Donald2014-ca}.
+In the case of one-sided noncompliance, we can also consider our problem as the estimation of the average treatment effect on the treated (ATT) since LATE is equal to ATT under one-sided noncompliance and the other standard assumptions \cite{Frolich2013-sk,Donald2014-ca}.